-For Tier 4 visa purposes, you are required to show that you hold enough funds to cover one year of tuition fees (or the total course fee, if your course is 1 year or less).
+For Student visa purposes, you are required to show that you hold enough funds to cover one year of tuition fees (or the total course fee, if your course is 1 year or less).
 The CAS checking document sent to you by email will include information on tuition fees charged and tuition fees paid, including compulsory deposits.
 Please review the CAS checking document carefully and let us know immediately if there are any errors or omissions.

 If you make a payment after your CAS has been verified, you will receive an email which confirms the change in your CAS.
 You should wait until you receive confirmation that your CAS has been updated with your new payments before making your visa application.

 Any tuition fee payments which are showing on your CAS at the time you make your visa application will reduce the amount of money you need to show in your financial evidence by the same amount.
 For example, if you have paid a £2,000 tuition fee deposit, you can take away £2,000 from the total amount you need to show.